jakejs/jake/README.md

 Build Jake:

     cd jake && make && sudo make install

+Even if you're installing Jake from source, you'll still need NPM for installing the few modules Jake depends on. `make install` will do this automatically for you.

 By default Jake is installed in "/usr/local."
 To install it into a different directory (e.g., one that doesn't require super-user privilege), pass the PREFIX